 Its mission is to act as a collective, representative voice of disabled people, promoting equality, rights and social justice.

-GDA is an organisation of disabled people (DPO) in Glasgow.
-Our mandated mission is to act as the collective, representative voice of disabled people and their groups, promoting equality, rights and social justice.
-GDA has a membership of over 3000 disabled people and is the biggest groundswell of disabled members in Scotland, if not, the UK.
+GDA is an organisation of disabled people (DPO) in Glasgow with a membership of over 3500 disabled people and is the biggest groundswell of disabled members in Scotland, if not, the UK.